-Scott Lamps is a yogi and yoga teacher living in Madison, WI, USA.
+Scott Lamps is a yogi and yoga teacher living in Duluth, MN, USA.
 He travels with fellow teacher Ida Jo, offering workshops, immersions and trainings around the US.

 He is the author of the Ghosh Yoga Practice Manuals and an editor of Buddha Bose's lost manuscript of 84 Yoga Asanas and Dr. Gouri Shankar Mukerji's 84 Yoga Asanas.